A high-speed rail station as a new urban place

 For the implementation, specific sites and buildings need to be evaluated in terms of feasibility, opportunities, and cost implications.
 The right mix of interventions can establish the HSR Station Area as a place long before the first train is running.
 Though early site activation, HSR can become a partner in the community and play a key role in a positive urban transformation.

-*DB Engineering & Consulting USA Inc. is an independent member of DB Group governed by a board of directors appointed by its shareholder, DB US Holding Corporation.
+*DB E.C.O.
+North America Inc. is an independent member of DB Group governed by a board of directors appointed by its shareholder, DB US Holding Corporation.